dejanpls/atmos/README.md

 - **Dynamic Content Loading:** Content for each section is loaded dynamically when the user clicks the corresponding button.
 - **Webpack Bundling:** Uses Webpack to bundle and optimize the website's assets for efficient loading.
-- **Clean and Responsive Design:** The website is designed to be visually appealing on desktop and mobile devices of any size.
+- **Clean and Responsive Design:** The website is designed to be visually appealing on devices of any size.

 ## Technologies Used